-August Be a Builder September Build with Enthusiasm October I am a builder when I am perfectly honest November I am a builder when I express gratitude in word and deed December I am a builder when I look for ways to serve others (Kigatsuku) January I am a builder when I work diligently February I am a builder when I befriend others March I am a builder when I am willing to try and believe in my ability to succeed April I am a builder when I use kind and courteous words May I am a builder when I am utterly reliable June I am a builder when I respect my body and mind
+Starts with an EVEN year (i.e.: 2022-2023) Starts with an ODD year (i.e.: 2021-2022) August Be a Builder!
+Be a Builder!
+September I am a builder when I Build with Enthusiasm I am a builder when I Build with Enthusiasm October I am a builder when I Demonstrate Integrity I am a builder when I am Perfectly Honest November I am a builder when I Express Gratitude in Word and Deed I am a builder when I Express Gratitude in Word and Deed December I am a builder when I looking for ways to serve others (Kigatsuku) I am a builder when I looking for ways to serve others (Kigatsuku) January I am a builder when I think positive thoughts about myself and others I am a builder when I Work diligently February I am a builder when I use my words to encourage others I am a builder when I Befriend others March I am a builder when I quickly acknowledge mistakes and humbly make amends I am a builder when I'm willing to try and believe in my ability to succeed April I am a builder when I face obstacles with determination and positivity I am a builder when I use kind and courteous words May I am a builder by respecting my body and mind I am a builder when I'm utterly reliable June Be a Builder!
+I am a builder by respecting my body and mind